21 Awesome Scholarships for Women in STEM

 - A full-time undergraduate student enrolled in an accredited U.S., Canadian, or Mexican college/university in both the current and upcoming academic year

 - What project have you worked on or participated in that you felt had a significant impact?
 What was your contribution to this project?

 - Tell us about an opportunity that you took advantage of.
 How did you make the most of it?

-Launched in 2010 by the software company Palantir, the Palantir Women in Technology is one of the more valuable scholarships for girls in STEM—10 recipients receive $7,000 grants, along with an all-expenses-paid trip to the company’s Palo Alto, California headquarters where they will participate in a developmental workshop.
+The Palantir Women in Technology program, founded by the software company Palantir in 2010, is one of the most valuable scholarships for women in STEM.
+10 recipients receive $7,000 grants, along with an all-expenses-paid trip to the company’s Palo Alto, California headquarters where they will participate in a developmental workshop.

 Deadline: April 15, 2020

 - Pursuing an undergraduate or master’s degree and majoring in science, technology, engineering, or mathematics (STEM)